viiri/gatekeeper/docs/user-guide.md

 Keep in mind [browser cookie
 limits](http://browsercookielimits.squawky.net/) if you use access or refresh tokens in the browser cookie.
-Louketo Proxy divides the cookie automatically if your cookie is longer than 4093 bytes.
+Gatekeeper Proxy divides the cookie automatically if your cookie is longer than 4093 bytes.
 The real size of the cookie depends on the content of the issued access token.
 Also, encryption might add additional bytes to the cookie size.
 If you